James4Ever0/notes/gpt-2 ram requirements.md

 ---
 created: 2022-04-28T10:22:06+08:00
-modified: 2022-05-01T00:19:52+08:00
+modified: 2022-05-01T00:21:21+08:00
 ---

 # gpt-2 ram requirements

-for monsterious models, zero offload, distributed training in pytorch, or deepspeed, fairscale, Horovod is needed. no single gpu is able to hold gpt3-175B at once.
+for monsterious models, zero offload, pytorch loghtning, distributed training in pytorch, or deepspeed, fairscale, Horovod is needed. no single gpu is able to hold gpt3-175B at once.

 zero offload requires sufficient RAM.